wbhart/Weber1/index.md

 Q'b_2 = Q'b_1
 $$

-it would follow, since Q' contains the unity, that there exists an element e in Q' such that
+it would follow, since Q\textrm' contains the unity, that there exists an element e in Q\textrm' such that

 $$
 b_2 = eb_1